With Big Ten's decision in the balance, Husker coach Frost swings big in making case for fall season

 “I think the university presidents make that decision at the end of the day, in conjunction with (Big Ten Commissioner Kevin Warren),” Frost said.
 “I know there’s been a lot of conference calls and ongoing discussion in regards to that.
 It’s their decision.
 I know where our university president stands and he wants to play football.”

-Frost added that when the league’s coaches get together, the feeling is unanimous.
+Frost added that the feeling is unanimous when the league's coaches get together on a call.

 The quartet of coaches going public before an official decision is made stands as a stunning development and shows potentially deep fractures among the league's members as it enters what could be the 11th hour of its plans to stage a 10-game schedule over 12 weeks beginning in less than a month.